axmoraes/blog/README.md

 sudo npm i body-parser express express-sanitizer method-override mongoose

-onde you have it all, install MongoDB following this tutorial:
+once you have it all, install MongoDB following this tutorial:

 https://docs.mongodb.com/manual/administration/install-community/

 Then, start mongo in your terminal, just type 'mongo'

-open the another terminal in the repository folder and run the server:
+open another terminal in the repository folder and run the server:

 node app.js